PrivateSky/acl-magic/README.md

 ###Include a zone in another access zone
       acl.addZoneParent(zoneId, parentZoneId)

-###Allow a zone to access a resource or soubtree from that resources
+###Allow a zone to access a resource or soutree from that resources
      concern.grant(zoneId, resourceId)

-###Allow a zone to access a resource or soubtree from that resources
+###Allow a zone to access a resource or soutree from that resources
      concern.ungrant(zoneId, resourceId)